victoriarossi/spanish-sentiment-analysis/README.md

 # Sentiment Analysis in Spanish

 ## Overview
-This project trains and evaluates transformer-based models for sentiment analysis on Spanish-language datasets.
-It compares model performance across multiple sources to understand how well each captures sentiment nuances in different text domains (tweets, film reviews, and general text).
+This project fine-tunes and evaluates a mDeBERTa transformer model for sentiment analysis on Spanish-language datasets.
+It compares model performance across multiple datasets to understand how well each captures sentiment nuances in different text domains.

 ## Objectives
 - Fine-tune a pretrained Spanish BERT model on annotated datasets.